Luke-B-Jones/NAP/README.md

 ## **THANKS TO:**
-JAMES SWIFT (BSc University of Bath): STATISTICAL ANALYSIS R SCRIPTS (AVAILBE IN THE FUTURE THANKS)
+JAMES SWIFT (BSc University of Bath): Wrote the R scripts usng in the 'stat' module

-MORGAN COCKRILL (Msc University of Bath): IMPROVING PIPE AND QC FUNCTIONALITY
+MORGAN COCKRILL (Msc University of Bath): Improved 'pipe' modules robustness and QC section